-- 2.10 A noise assessment has been provided to assess noise arising from public bars on South Parade.
-The noise monitoring location used is furthest away from the Havana Bar and is not a representative location for the nearest public bar, especially given that the Havana is adjoining to the development site.
-The noise monitoring was carried out from Thursday 16th February to Saturday 18th February, but did not include for worst case noise arising from the Havana Bar, which is Saturday nights until the early hours of Sunday mornings.
-Noise monitoring was also carried out during the winter months, when external noise would be lower as there would be fewer customers using the external seating areas of the bars.
-I therefore do not consider that the noise assessment is representative of potential noise arising from the Havana Bar and other public bars located on South Parade. - 2.11 There will also be internal noise transmission from music played at the Havana affecting the occupancy of the proposed residential apartments.
-The Havana Bar consists of two floors and live and amplified music is played on both floors during busy nights. - 2.12 There are also external plant consisting of extraction plant, air conditioning units and chiller units located to the rear of the public bars, and in the case of the Havana Bar all the external plant has been located on the roof.
-This may give rise to noise transmission to the 2nd floor habitable rooms. - 2.13 I am concerned that the noise assessment has not fully considered all noise arising from the public bars on South Parade, especially the Havana Bar, and that this may lead to potential restrictions on the activities of the public houses as the introduction of residential housing will cause a potential nuisance to arise.
+2.9 A noise assessment has been provided to assess noise arising from public bars on South Parade.
+The noise monitoring location used was in the adjacent property but sufficiently close to be representative of the development site.
+I have concerns that the noise monitoring was carried out from Thursday 16th February to Saturday 18th February, but did not include for worst case noise arising from the Havana Bar, which is Saturday nights until the early hours of Sunday mornings.
+Noise monitoring was also carried out during the winter months, when external noise would be lower as there would be fewer customers using in the external seating areas of the bars.
+I therefore do not consider that the noise assessment is fully representative of potential noise arising from the Havana Bar and other public bars located on South Parade.

+2.10 I would also be concerned about potential internal noise transmission if the Avalon Hotel Bar reopened.
+If the application for change of use to residential apartments was to proceed and planning consent granted then this would negate this requirement.

+2.11 There are also external plant consisting of extraction plant, air conditioning units and chiller units located to the rear of the public bars.
+This may give rise to noise transmission to the habitable rooms located to the rear.

+2.12 I am concerned that the noise assessment has not fully considered all noise arising from the public bars on South Parade, especially the Havana Bar, and that this may lead to potential restrictions on the activities of the public houses as the introduction of residential housing will cause a potential nuisance to arise.
 Environmental Health has historically received complaints about customer noise and loud amplified music from the Caprice Hotel affecting neighbouring residential flats.
-Recent complaints have been received regarding loud amplified music and plant noise from the Havana Bar and loud amplified music from Parade affecting neighbouring residential properties.
+Recent complaints have been received regarding loud amplified music from the Havana Bar and loud amplified music from Parade affecting neighbouring residential properties.
 It is therefore important that the noise assessment is fully inclusive of all noise sources to ensure external and internal noise is sufficiently mitigated and I would therefore recommend refusal of this application.

-2.14 Original EH Comments (20.02.2017)
+2.13 Original EH Comments (20.02.2017)

-2.15 I have concerns with regard to potential noise arising from the various public houses located on south Parade.
+2.14 I have concerns with regard to potential noise arising from the various public houses located on south Parade.
 A change of use from hotel to residential apartments will result in residents residing at the premises for a longer period of time compared to a hotel, where the occupancy is usually of a very short duration.
-The site adjoins on one side with the former Ocean Inn at 20 to 24 South Parade and on the other side the Havana Bar.
-I would be concerned about internal noise transmission from music played at the Havana affecting the occupancy of the proposed residential apartments.
+The site adjoins on one side with existing residential flats at 18 South Parade and on the other side the former Avalon Hotel, which is currently closed with an application submitted to Planning for change of use and conversion to 12 residential apartments.
 Easy Street, adjacent to the site is currently closed.
-The Zynk Bar and the Bazil Bar are close to this development and will give rise to noise from customers in the street.
+The Zynk Bar and the Caprice Hotel consisting of the Echo Bar and Havana Bar are close to this development and will give rise to noise from customers in the street and using the outside drinking areas.
 There are a number of other public bars further down the street that are operating, currently on Thursdays through to Saturdays and are permitted to open through to the early morning.